kshruti2/nextjs-projects-main/top-open-source-nextjs-projects-main/README.md

-# Top Open Source Next.js Projects - List of Open Source Next.js Projects
+ Next.js Projects - List of Open Source Next.js Projects

 With the repo, I will list there top of open source Next.js Projects